 Genetics isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #206 in popularity out of 395 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 For its 2024 ranking, College Factual looked at 6 schools in New York to determine which ones were the best for genetics students pursuing a degree.
-When you put them all together, these colleges and universities awarded 68 degrees in genetics during the 2020-2021 academic year.
+Combined, these schools handed out 79 degrees in genetics to qualified students.

 Your choice of genetics school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for genetics schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.